Skip to main content

 • Teriparatide ∞ A recombinant form of parathyroid hormone, teriparatide is an anabolic agent that stimulates new bone formation by promoting osteoblast activity.
 It is typically reserved for severe osteoporosis cases due to its daily injectable administration and cost.

-The decision to initiate such therapies is complex, weighing the benefits of bone protection against potential and the overall clinical picture.
+The decision to initiate such therapies is complex, weighing the benefits of bone protection against potential side effects and the overall clinical picture.
 It underscores the necessity of a comprehensive, multidisciplinary approach to managing the long-term health implications of hormonal interventions.
 The ultimate objective remains the restoration of vitality and function, which inherently relies on a robust and resilient skeletal system.

 References